ch3cook-fdu/Vote2Cap-DETR/README.md

 ## Training and Evaluation

-Though we provide training commands from scratch, you can also start with some pretrained parameters provided under the `pretrained` folder and skip certain steps.
+Though we provide training commands from scratch, you can also start with some pretrained parameters provided under the `./pretrained` folder and skip certain steps.

 ### [optional] Training for Detection